Auri-Fex/Halcova/norbela/world/overview.md

 ## Societal & Regulatory Response

 Laws require polluters to monitor, report, and remediate magical contamination, but enforcement is often inconsistent or biased.
-Powerful Arcane Barons and corporations may evade penalties or receive preferential treatment, while underclass communities and small operators face harsher scrutiny and punishment.
+Powerful Shyakorin (Arcane Barons) and corporations may evade penalties or receive preferential treatment, while underclass communities and small operators face harsher scrutiny and punishment.
 Conservation groups, local communities, and activists sometimes take direct action, leading protests, sabotage, or independent cleanup efforts.
 Magical pollution is a persistent source of social tension, driving both reform and resistance.

 # Logical Technological Integration